THX 1138: Reception

-THX 1138 was released to theaters on March 11, 1971, and was a commercial flop, earning back $945,000 in rentals for Warner Bros. but still leaving the studio in the red.
-A contemporary survey found seven favorable, three mixed, and five negative reviews.
+THX 1138 was released to theaters on March 11, 1971, and was a commercial flop, earning $945,000 in rentals for Warner Bros. and an overall loss for the studio.
+A contemporary survey found seven favorable, three mixed and five negative reviews.

-Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote, "THX 1138 suffers somewhat from its simple storyline, but as a work of visual imagination it's special, and as haunting as parts of 2001: A Space Odyssey, Silent Running and The Andromeda Strain."
+Roger Ebert of the Chicago Sun-Times awarded the film three stars out of four and wrote, "THX 1138 suffers somewhat from its simple storyline, but as a work of visual imagination it's special, and as haunting as parts of 2001: A Space Odyssey, Silent Running, and The Andromeda Strain."
 Gene Siskel of the Chicago Tribune awarded two stars out of four and stated, "The principal problem with this film is that it lacks imagination, the essential component of a science fiction film.
 Some persons might claim that the world of THX 1138 is here right now.
 A more reasonable opinion would hold that we are facing the problems of that world right now.
 Time has passed the film by."

 Vincent Canby of The New York Times wrote, "It is not, however, as either chase drama, or social drama, that THX 1138 is most interesting.
 Rather it's as a stunning montage of light, color and sound effects that create their own emotional impact ...
 Lucas's achievement in his first feature is all the more extraordinary when you realize that he is 25 years old, and that he shot most of the film in San Francisco, on a budget that probably would not cover the cost of half of one of the space ships in Stanley Kubrick's 2001."